OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheatsheet.md

 `http://www.example.com/redirect?url=http://www.example_commerce_site.com/checkout`

 The above request would redirect the user to `http://www.example.com/checkout`.
-The security concern associated with this functionality is leveraging an organization’s trusted brand to phish users and trick them into visiting a malicious site, in our example, `badhacker.com`.
+The security concern associated with this functionality is leveraging an organization's trusted brand to phish users and trick them into visiting a malicious site, in our example, `badhacker.com`.

 Example: